NVIDIA/cuda-quantum/Overview.md

 ### `tools/cudaq-opt`

 This folder contains the implementation of the `cudaq-opt` tool.
-This tool takes as input a Quake (or QTX, MLIR) file, an apply MLIR passes specified by the user as another command line option (the `--pass-pipeline` flag).
+This tool takes as input a Quake file, an apply MLIR passes specified by the user as another command line option (the `--pass-pipeline` flag).

 ### `tools/quake-translate`

 This folder contains the implementation of the `cudaq-translate` tool.
-This tool takes as input a Quake file and lowers that representation to QTX, QIR, or Base Profile QIR.
+This tool takes as input a Quake file and lowers that representation to QIR or Base Profile QIR.

 ### `tools/nvqpp`